Disability Pride Month: Disability Pride Week

+New Zealand

-Wellington, Aotearoa/New Zealand
+Wellington, New Zealand

-Celebrations in New Zealand were started by Nick Ruane and Rachel Noble in 2016 as a pilot Disability Pride Week to celebrate disability pride.
+The first disability pride week in Wellington, New Zealand was held in 2016, and founded by Nick Ruane and Rachel Noble.

 The event included art, storytelling, and a defined kaupapa, or set of values.
-It spread nationwide and is intentionally inclusive of the indigenous Māori people and their culture.
+It eventually spread nationwide and is intentionally inclusive of the indigenous Māori people and their culture.
 The event has been held in September, November, and December.

 The New Zealand Disability Pride Week statement says events should explore or demonstrate Disability Pride, have disabled people leading the planning and implementation of the event, acknowledge members of the disability community who have gone, and be fun and inclusive.